qiime2/docs.qiime2.org/2.0.6/_sources/install/native.txt

 .. command-block::
    :no-exec:

-   conda create -n qiime2 -c qiime2 python=3.5 qiime q2cli
+   conda create -n qiime2-2.0.6 --override-channels -c qiime2 -c defaults python=3.5 qiime=2.0.6 q2cli=0.0.6

-``-n qiime2`` specifies the name of the environment, and ``-c qiime2`` specifies the channel to search for packages.
+``-n qiime2-2.0.6`` specifies the name of the environment, and ``-c qiime2`` specifies the channel to search for packages.

 Now that you have an environment, activate it using the environment's name:

 .. command-block::
    :no-exec:

-   source activate qiime2
+   source activate qiime2-2.0.6

 To deactivate an environment, run ``source deactivate``.